mbbx6spp/7languages7weeks/_posts/2011-06-23-io-requires.md

 date: 2011-06-20
 ---

+**Note: This was actually posted on June 23, 2011 NOT June 20.
+I didn't want to change the permalink again, so just note the correct date!:)**

 [@sermoa](http://twitter.com/sermoa) asked a question today in her #7languages7weeks blog post that I found during my day two meaderings by
 accident: What is Io's equivalent to Ruby's <code>require</code>?